SAP/feature-toggle-node/README.md

 ## Download and Installation

-Install the feature-toggle-node as a dependency
+Install the feature-toggle-node as a dependency.

 1. Import the extension into your SAP Business Application Studio.

 2. Open the command prompt at the root of your extension.

-3. Add the feature-toggle-node to the dependency section of your package.json.
-In the command prompt type:
+3. Add the feature-toggle-node to the dependency section of your 'package.json' file by entering the following in the command prompt:

 	```
 	$ npm install feature-toggle-node --save
 	```

 ### Configuration
-Running The feature-toggle-node **locally** requires providing the following environment variables:
+To run the feature-toggle-node **locally**, you need to provide the following environment variables:
 - `FT_SERVER_ENDPOINT` - Feature toggle server endpoint (mandatory)
 - `WS_BASE_URL` - URL to the SAP Business Application Studio Cloud Foundry (mandatory)
-- `USER_NAME` - User name of the SAP Business Application Studio logged in user (mandatory)- `FT_CLIENT_REFRESH_INTERVAL` - Feature toggle client refresh interval (optional, default value: 10s)
+- `USER_NAME` - Name of the user logged into SAP Business Application Studio (mandatory)
+- `FT_CLIENT_REFRESH_INTERVAL` - Feature toggle client refresh interval (optional, default value: 10s)
-- `SHOW_LOG` - If true, display console logs (optional)
+- `SHOW_LOG` - If true, displays console logs (optional)

 Environment variables example: